-As the instructor of record for a class or section, or an authorized grade submission delegate, you can submit grades online to Graduation and Academic Records during the quarterly grade submission period.
-Learn more about grade options.
+As the instructor of record for a class or section, or an authorized grade submission delegate, you can access GradePage to submit grades online to Graduation and Academic Records during the quarterly grade submission period.

 - Go to gradepage.uw.edu.
 The current term is selected and the classes for which you need to submit grades appear below the current term.

 - Click Import From and select Canvas or CSV File.
 You can also enter grades manually.

 - Select the grade scale you want to apply (undergraduate, graduate, etc.)